 "It is good to be home." she smiled to herself as she sipped the delicious hot beverage.

 Aylene tiredly made her way upstairs and back to her room.
-As she changed into her pajamas, she wondered how her friends were enjoying their first night in their new home.
+As she changed into her pajamas, she couldn't help but wonder how her friends were enjoying their first night in their new home.
+She could only guess that they were enjoying it as much as she was enjoying hers.

-The moment Aylene hit the bed she instantly fell asleep.
+Finally, Aylene crawled into bed and pulled the covers over herself.
+The moment her head hit the pillow, she instantly fell asleep.

 Aylene looked around and saw that she was standing in the Great Valley in the middle of the night.
 The stars shown brightly in sky and the moon gave off its hopeful radiance.

-In front of her, a large shape began to take form.
+Just in front of the human girl, a large shape began to take form.
 It arched its long neck down until its face was directly in front of Aylene.
-As it took on full form, the girl stared in wonder as she realized that it was Littlefoot's mother!
+As it took on full form, the girl stared in wonder as she realized what it was.

 The translucent Apatosaurus looked at Aylene with eyes filled with gratitude.
 She smiled and nuzzled the girl.